The Man, His Son, and The Donkey

 As they continued their journey, they came across another passerby who exclaimed, “You disrespectful little boy!
 How could you ride on the donkey, and make this old man walk?”
 Confused, the old man climbed on to the donkey and joined his son.

 As they rode together on the donkey, they approached a village, and there was a crowd.
 The crowd noticed them and murmured, “How callous of both father and son to ride on the donkey at the same time?
 They are trying to kill the poor donkey!”

 Both father and son dismounted the donkey and started to walk alongside.
 They arrived at another village.
 The locals noticed them and began to whisper, “These two must be crazy or something.
 How could they walk alongside a strong and perfectly healthy donkey, when they could ride on it?”
 The father turned to his son and said, “Ko s’ogbon t’o le da, ko s’iwa t’o le wu, ko s’ona t’o le mo, t’o lefi t’aiye l’orun o.”
-Which implies, “No matter how wise or tactful you are, no matter what strategy you deploy, no matter what path you take, you could never satisfy the men of this world.”
+Which implies, “No matter how wise or tactful you are, no matter how you behave (what strategy you deploy), no matter what path you take (what you understand), you could never satisfy the men of this world.”

 Of course, this story reminds me so much of my father’s life, his words, and his warnings about life and the journey it won’t spare us.
-“Son, if you are to emerge always standing, be yourself, seek the best in you even when you think you are doing your very best, because there can always be a better us.
-Always seek the truth and never compromise your integrity, for vanity is only the beginning of self-destruction.
-Believe in yourself, and never let any man tell you who you are – because you will never be able to please the people of this world.”
+“Son, if you are to emerge always standing, you will have to be yourself.
+Strive for the best in you even when you think you are doing your very best, because our best can always be better.
+Always seek the truth and never compromise your integrity.
+If you follow this path, you will understand why you should never let any man tell you who you are, because you will believe in yourself.
+Remember, no matter what you do, you will never be able to please men.”